manux32/7dtdSdxMods/Manux_CustomVehicles/README.md

 ## Dependencies
 This mod has dependencies on [**Hal's DLL Fixes**](https://github.com/7D2DSDX/Mods/tree/master/HalDllUpdates) mod.
 Make sure you also deploy that mod for this one to work.
-It shouldn't let you build if you don't have it or don't have it enabled.
+The SDX Launcher shouldn't let you build if you don't have it or don't have it enabled.

 ## Vids